harrytung07/avidlaw-website/public/articles/news/conveyance.md

 title: 'Recent Developments in Real Estate Law: British Columbia and Canada (2024–2025)'
 date: '2025-04-17'
 author: 'Richard Zhu'
-preview: 'The real estate landscape in British Columbia – and Canada more broadly – has seen significant legal changes in 2024 and into 2025.
-New laws and policies are aiming to improve housing affordability, regulate short-term rentals, and curb speculative practices.
-Below we summarize the key developments and explain what they mean for home buyers, sellers, investors, and homeowners.'
+preview: 'The real estate landscape in British Columbia – and Canada more broadly – has seen significant legal changes in 2024 and into 2025...'
+featuredImage: '/news/conveyance.png'
 ---

 ## Housing Supply and Zoning Reforms in B.C.